oroinc/documentation/user/back-office/sales/price-lists/manual.rst

 #.
 Specify the quantity to identify the tier of quantity that the price should apply to.

-   To illustrate how price tiers work, let us consider the following example:

-   When the product prices in USD are provided for one item, ten items, and fifty items, and a buyer orders 20 items, they will see the price provided for ten items.
+   .. note:: In OroCommerce, a tier (quantity) price refers to a pricing structure that allows businesses to offer different prices for products based on the quantity of products purchased.
+For instance, customers may receive a lower price per unit if they buy in bulk.
+In this case, if product price per item is provided for the purchase of one item, ten items, and fifty items, and a buyer orders 20 items, the price per item applied will be based on the rate for ten items.

 #.
 Select the unit of quantity for the price.